-Retailers and venues offer a number of discounts to help offset the cost of everything from supplies and tech to clothing and entertainment.
+Retailers and venues offer a number of student discounts to help offset the cost of everything from supplies and tech to clothing and entertainment.

 Keep this list of companies that offer student discounts bookmarked to save money on purchases throughout the year:

-Get Discounts on Computers With Your Student ID
+Get Discounts on Computers with Your Student ID

 Having a reliable computer is a necessary (and brutally expensive) aspect of attending college.
 Thankfully, there are a few tech companies that honor your student ID for some substantial discounts.

-Save on Macbooks, iPhones, and iPads for College
+Save on MacBooks, iPhones, and iPads for College

 Apple offers college students up to $100 off qualifying Mac computers (iMac, MacBook Pro, MacBook Air, and Mac Pro), and $50 off of both a qualifying iPhone and iPad.